Facial Plastic Surgery: Edward Szachowicz, MD

 Your face can reflect the way you feel inside through a facelift or another surgical procedure by Dr. Szachowicz.Meet Dr. Szachowicz

 Direct Neck Lift (Z-Plasty of the Neck)

 A direct neck-lift or Z-plasty is a procedure reserved for the most advanced excesses of skin and muscle, called a “turkey gobbler.”
 This usually occurs in those of advanced age who are not the best candidates for a more involved facelift.
 The procedure involves direct excision of the excess skin from the front of the neck and tightening of the muscles of the neck before the skin is closed.
 A visible scar is unavoidable after the surgery, but is much preferred to the hanging excess skin.

 The procedure is performed under local anesthesia as follows:

-- The incision is closed in a zig-zag fashion to align in the creases of the neck
+- The incision is closed in a zigzag fashion to align in the creases of the neck.

-A supporting garment is worn for one week.
+A supporting garment is worn for a week.
 A series of Fraxel laser resurfacing treatments are performed to optimize the healing of the visible scar.
 The risks of damage to nerves are lessened with this procedure.
 In older individuals the wounds may take longer to heal.

-Learn More about Your Options for a Neck Lift
+Learn More About Neck Lift Options